 This is to be far from the usual post/review for me.
 Since there seems to be a strong hunger for information about the lens I figured sharing findings sooner rather than later might be useful.
 As such, I shall update this post with my findings, as I find them….

-EDIT : I am now retailing these lenses to the UK and Europe, if you would like to support the upkeep of this blog, please consider buying from me here
+EDIT : I am now retailing these lenses, if you would like to support the upkeep of this blog, please consider buying from me here

 - 1 Background thoughts